 New Beginnings provides services to help alleviate the trauma experienced by children and teens, and address the fear, anger and guilt that results from living with abuse.
 Domestic violence is a learned behavior.
 We work with these youngest survivors to help them learn how to express anger appropriately and to learn the skills necessary to engage in loving and mutually respectful relationships.
 We have continued to strategically increase our services for children and teens, with the ultimate goal of offering as much support for young people who have witnessed or experienced violence as we currently do for battered women.

-In 2011, New Beginnings served over 350 children and teens with advocacy and children's programming in the Community Advocacy Program (CAP), Emergency Shelter and Transitional Housing Program (THP), and served over 165 adolescents through Owning Up groups in Seattle's middle schools and violence prevention workshops in the community.
+New Beginnings serves more than 400 children and teens with advocacy and children's programming in the Community Advocacy Program (CAP), Emergency Shelter and Transitional Housing Program (THP), and over 165 adolescents through Owning Up groups in Seattle's middle schools and violence prevention workshops in the community.

 The following services are offered to children in one or more of our direct service programs.